-As it turns out, there some great benefits they provide and they can improve your quality of life.
+As it turns out, there are some great benefits they offer and they can improve your quality of life.
 I own several and I speak from personal experience.
-I’d like to share with you the many great reasons they’re a good choice.

-But not all are worth your money!
-It’s important to be aware of a few facts ahead of time to avoid buying low-quality and ineffective products.
+In addition, it’s important to know a few facts ahead of time to avoid buying low-quality and ineffective products.

 Read on and I’ll do my best to share the details you need.